 If you are wondering what to wear to Rio Carnival, then you should be made aware that absolutely everyone dresses up.
-And most people will usually plan a different costume for everyday of Rio Carnival.
+And most people will usually plan a different costume for every day of Rio Carnival.

 There are no rules when it comes to what outfit to wear to carnival.
 You don’t need to compete with the elaborate costumes that are seen in the Samba Parades.
 The Samba costumes with the bright colours, feathers, glitter and headdresses are just for the parade participants.

 There are plenty of costume shops and street vendors in Rio if you haven’t pre-organised anything.
 Street party costumes are more often humour based, a lot of men cross dress for example.
-Women often wear glitter, sparkles or flowers in the hair.
+Women often wear glitter, sparkles or flowers in their hair.

 Just remember that it is summer in Rio during Carnival, which means that it can reach temperatures of around 40 degrees, so light clothing is better.
 Also wear comfortable closed toe shoes because you will most likely spend the whole day on your feet, and there can be lots of broken glass around.
 Wear swimmers if you’re at a blocos near the beach so you can cool off in the ocean.